VictorChemin/PercyDistance/README.md

 #### d.
 Don't choose a target which is too far
 Due to technical limitations (pixel resolution, focal length, calibration precision), any object further than 1000 m will have its distance measure with a huge uncertainty.
 In theory, the maximum distance measurable is 33\*f, with f the focal length in mm.

 Since v1.0, the maximum distance measurable is in theory 33\*f\*precision, with precision the number you can enter before selecting your file.
-In practice, the efficiency of this feature has not been properly tested each, and is purely theoretical.
-See the patchnote for more precisions.
+Actually, a precision of 5 means that the template-matching algorithm will be precise up to 1/5 of a pixel.
+This algorithm has been tested and is indeed accurate.